Plenary & Keynote Speakers

 From Agent-Based Simulations to Artificial Societies: Past and Future

-Abstract: My talk will be focused on agent-based models I have been working on – from pedestrian crowds to traffic flows, from logistical systems to opinion formation, and more.
+My talk will be focused on agent-based models I have been working on – from pedestrian crowds to traffic flows, from logistical systems to opinion formation, and more.
 When presenting these examples, I will underline the importance of complexity science to understand the collective behavior emerging in many multi-agent systems.
 I will show how slight changes in the interactions of system components can produce desirable outcomes „like magic“, based on self-organization.
 I will also show how the network structure can dramatically change the resulting collective behavior, even when the interactions of the system components stay the same.
 Last but not least I will comment on using Machine Learning approaches to model complex dynamical system and applying generative AI.
 Despite the tremendous potentials, these do still have a number of important issues that should always be kept in mind.

 Prof. Edgar Pieterse